PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 11:13:39
+Last updated: 2024-04-08 11:14:45
-Random Quote: Dead people are notoriously bad at returning calls. - Wednesday Addams
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson